Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: General formalism

 It can be seen from this simple example that by setting the widths to a constant value and the centers to an interval that covers the range of the $F(\phi)$ function, it is possible to approximate any compact nonlinear function with very good accuracy.
-It is also worth noting that by an appropriate scaling of the function to a specific interval, the interval of the centers could also be held fixed, with the consequence that the scaling might change the necessary width of the Gaussians, therefore, the determination of good $(A,c_k)$ parameters is not straightforward, but in practice does not pose any problems.
-We will come back to this topic later and show that by scaling the fields, a good parameter selection is always possible.
+It is also worth noting that by an appropriate scaling of the function to a specific interval, the interval of the centers could also be held fixed, with the consequence that the scaling might change the necessary width of the Gaussians.
+Due to these reasons the determination of good $(A,c_k)$ parameters is not straightforward, but in practice does not pose any problems.

-In the next step let us diagonalize the symmetric, circulant $M$ matrix that mixes the field components with its neighbors in coordinate space.
-To do this we can apply a similarity transformation using a matrix $U$ to get $M=U\Lambda U^T$, where $\Lambda$ is now an $N_t \times N_x$ diagonal matrix, where the diagonal elements will be the eigenvalues of $M$.
+In the next step, let us diagonalize the symmetric, circulant $M$ matrix that mixes the field components with its neighbors in coordinate space.
+To do this, we can apply a similarity transformation using a matrix $U$ to get $M=U\Lambda U^T$, where $\Lambda$ is now an $N_t N_x$ diagonal matrix, where the diagonal elements will be the eigenvalues of $M$.
 The $U$ transformation matrix is related to the discrete Fourier transform and can be built from the eigenvectors of $M$.
 By transforming the $\phi$ vectors with the unitary transformation $U$ as $\widetilde{\Phi} = U^T \phi$, the quadratic expression can be rewritten as $\phi^T M \phi \rightarrow \widetilde{\Phi}^T \Lambda \widetilde{\Phi}$, where $\Lambda=\text{diag}(\lambda_{ij})$.
 The values of $\lambda_{ij}$ can be given by the eigenvalues of the discretized Laplace operator that appeared due to the kinetic terms in the Lagrangian and can be written as: